 It’s one of the few vegetables that I can distinctly taste a difference in (and not in a good way) when I buy it out of season, so I make sure to take full advantage of it for the couple of months it’s good.

 If you’ve read the book Alone in the Kitchen with an Eggplant, (which is a collection of short stories) there’s a chapter about a woman named Phoebe who eats asparagus every day for two months in an attempt to become an “asparagus superhero”.

-I sort of feel like Phoebe every March through May (I’m starting a little early this year).
+I sort of feel like Phoebe every March through May.
 A superhero cape would be way cooler than an apron in the kitchen.